maximehappe/UserManagementAPI/API-DOCUMENTATION.md

 ## Overview

 This document provides details on the RESTful API endpoints for the User Management System.
 The API allows for creating, retrieving, and searching user accounts.
-The API is built with Spring Boot and Gradle.
+The API is built with Spring Boot and uses Gradle and Java.

 ## Base URL